speedy-net/speedy-net/README.md

 Will compile static files and watch for changes.

+## How to setup the project and run locally (with docker-compose)

+    mkdir .volumes
+    mkdir .volumes/postgres
+    chmod 700 .volumes/postgres
+    docker-compose up

 ## How to setup a server (Ubuntu 16.04)

 Install all dependencies using **apt-get**: